themarcusaurelius/backendTemp/README.md

 # backendTemp

-A full functional and customizable back-end template with authentication that uses the google+ api to store users' info into a MongoDB database.
+A fully functional and customizable back-end template with authentication that uses a google+ api to store users' info into a MongoDB database.